-For the second type of free draw, the system for allocating Fulfilment house prizes must not distinguish between free and paid entries.
-An organisation that collects and/or processes donations on behalf of a charitable institution.
-Fundraiser An individual who asks for money or other property for a charitable institution or for charitable, benevolent or philanthropic purposes.
+For the econd type of free draw, the custom for all action For the second type of free draw, the system for allocating fulfilment becase prizes must not distinguish between free and paid entries. fulfilment house An organisation that collects and/or processes donations on behalf of a charitable institution. fundraiser An individual who asks for money or other property for a charitable institution or for charitable, benevolent or philanthropic purposes.
 Fundraisers may be "on-behalf-of volunteers", employed by a charitable institution itself or employed by a fundraising partner (or its subcontractor).
-An "in-aid-of volunteer" is not a fundraiser for the purposes Fundraising of the code.
-Asking for money or other property for charitable, i unurusing benevolent or philanthropic purposes.
-Fundraising Communications that encourage people to donate, communications contribute to, or participate in fundraising activity.
-This includes, but is not limited to,Advertising; Marketing communications; Information on online fundraising pages; Information provided during face-to-face and remote conversations (such as phone calls) with potential donors; Information provided to potential participants in challenge events.
-Fundraising partner Organisations or people who have a formal agreement with a charitable institution to fundraise on its behalf.
+An "in-aid-of volunteer" is not a fundraiser for the purposes of the code. fundraising Asking for money or other property for charitable, benevolent or philanthropic purposes. fundraising communications Communications that encourage people to donate, contribute to, or participate in fundraising activity.
+This includes, but is not limited to, • Advertising; • Marketing communications; • Information on online fundraising pages; • Information provided during face-to-face and remote conversations (such as phone calls) with potential donors; • Information provided to potential participants in challenge events. fundraising partner Organisations or people who have a formal agreement with a charitable institution to fundraise on its behalf.
 They may be "professional fundraisers" or "commercial participators".
-The term "fundraising partner" includes subcontractors of fundraising partners and people employed Fundraising Preference by a fundraising partner (or a subcontractor).
-A service run by the Fundraising Regulator which allows Service people to request specific charities stop contacting them with direct marketing.
+The term "fundraising partner" includes subcontractors of fundraising partners and people employed by a fundraising partner (or a subcontractor).
+Fundraising Preference Service A service run by the Fundraising Regulator which allows people to request specific charities stop contacting them with direct marketing.
 Gift Aid A scheme administered by HM Revenue & Customs (HMRC) which allows registered charities to reclaim tax on eligible donations by UK taxpayers. governing body The body responsible for ensuring a charitable institution is run effectively and meets the purposes set out in its governing document.
 Names for governing bodies include, board, management committee, council, trustees, and governors. grant-making body An organisation that provides funding (known as a grant) to another organisation to carry out particular charitable, philanthropic or benevolent purposes agreed between both organisations. in-aid-of volunteer A volunteer who has not been asked or directed to fundraise by the charitable institution they are collecting donations for.